rafaelcalai/Book_CPP_in_one_hour_a_day/chapter29/Exercises.md

 ```

 ##
-### 3. Compose a view that consist of the square of three element takens from the end of a collection.
+### 3. Compose a view that consist of the square of three element takes from the end of a collection.